Ember-SC/bloggr-cli/README.md

 The EmberJS bloggr app implemented in the Ember-CLI environment

+**NOTE!
+This is an older branch than master and is being kept here temporarily for historical purposes.
+It will be deleted soon.**

 ## Introduction

 Thie project is a follow-on for the [Ember-SC](http://www.meetup.com/Ember-SC/) group's